CUHK-SE-Group/GRev/README.md

 Note that the second script `evaluation/eval1.py` is expected to be quite time-intensive.
 On our testing machine, it took ~12 hours to complete the entire evaluation.

+## Bug List

+Due to the double-blind review system for paper evaluation, we will release the bug list after the paper is published.